White Horse Dialogue: The original text

-Advocate: If one wants horses, that extends to yellow or black horses.
-But if one wants white horses, that does not extend to yellow or black horses.
-Suppose that white horses were horses.
-Then what one wants [in the two cases] would be the same.
-If what one wants were the same, then 'white' would not differ from 'horse.'
-If what one wants does not differ, then how is it that yellow or black horses are acceptable in one case and unacceptable in the other case?
-It is clear that acceptable and unacceptable are mutually contrary.
-Hence, yellow and black horses are the same, one can respond that there are horses, but one cannot respond that there are white horses.
-Thus, it is evident that white horses are not horses.
+[Advocate] "If one seeks a horse, yellow and black horses may all be delivered.
+If one seeks a white horse, yellow and black horses may not be delivered.
+Suppose a white horse were [just] a horse.
+Then what is sought [in the two cases] would be the same.
+If what is sought were the same, then 'white' would not differ from 'horse.'
+If what is sought does not differ, how is it that yellow and black horses are acceptable [in one case] and unacceptable [in the other]?
+That acceptable and unacceptable are mutually opposed is clear.
+Therefore yellow and black horses are the same in that they can answer to 'there is a horse,' but cannot answer to 'there is a white horse.'
+This is a white horse's not being a horse: it is certain."